 The suggested action on the supplier is to check the validity of the Certificate and the signature used to sign the file, regenerate the Migration Authorisation and submit to the DCC.
 These actions will need to be completed in line with the timescales set out in the Migration Authorisation Mechanism document.

 Migration Authorisation File Error

-On receipt of Migration Authorisations (in relation to Active or Dormant meters), the Requesting Party undertakes the checks (where relevant) described in the table below.
+On receipt of Migration Authorisations (in relation to Active or Dormant meters), the Requesting Party undertakes the checks (where relevant) described in the table below for the SMETS1 Installations.